 4. Extra Light Olive Oil

 This isn’t light on calories as the name might suggest.
-Rather, it’s an indication that it has been mixed with other oils and very processed.
+Rather, it’s an indication that it has been mixed with other oils and is very processed.

 You may find it suitable if the aroma/taste of olive oil is too much for you but in this case, you might as well buy extra virgin olive oil and blend it with other high-quality oils yourself.